Al Jarreau Death At 76: Jarreau’s Hits Include ‘Boogie Down’ And ‘Roof Garden’

 Al Jarreau’s death after a short hospitalization in Los Angeles has saddened music fans everywhere.
 TMZ reports that Jarreau’s cause of death has not yet been announced, but it is known that the 76-year-old “Boogie Down” singer was experiencing health problems recently.

-According to the Chicago Tribune, the “Roof Garden” singer was in hospital to be “treated for exhaustion,” and the “Breakin’ Away” singer had cancelled his upcoming tour dates and announced his retirement.
-Sadly, after 50 years of non-stop touring, the seven time Grammy winner didn’t get a chance to enjoy finally taking a break.
+According to the Chicago Tribune, the “Roof Garden” singer was in hospital to be “treated for exhaustion,” and the “Breakin’ Away” singer had canceled his upcoming tour dates and announced his retirement.
+Sadly, after 50 years of non-stop touring, the seven-time Grammy winner didn’t get a chance to enjoy finally taking a break.
 Jarreau died on Sunday, February 12, at 76-years-old.

 Al was known as a deeply caring person who always wanted to use his music to help others.
 Variety writes that Jarreau grew up in a Milwaukee, with a religious family and a father who was a minister.
 The family participated in Jarreau senior’s work, and Al joined the church choir at an early age, building his singing skills for what would later become a stellar music career.
 Jarreau’s hit songs were a second career, and a means to an end for the “We’re in This Love Together” singer.